AruniMishra/aws/awsTutorial/AWS.md

 - a subnet can only be associated with one route table at a time.
 - it is definitely possible to modify/edit the main route table.

----
+# AWS Cognito

-Use AWS Cognito Identity Pools then enable access to unauthenticated identities.
+- Use AWS Cognito Identity Pools then enable access to unauthenticated identities.

----

 # API Gateway